 We talk a lot about capacity building at Brighter Strategies.
 That’s because our greatest passion is to grow a strong nonprofit sector.
 And we do so by developing capacity, or improving and enhancing your ability to achieve your mission and become financially sustainable.

-This month, we’re focusing on capacity building as it relates to return on investment, or ROI.
+How does capacity building relate to return on investment, or ROI?
 Many nonprofits struggle with increasing demand for their services while facing flat or decreased funding.
 As a nonprofit leader, you must show that the resources you are investing in your organization’s programs and services are reaping a tangible return.
-As deeply as you may care about the impact you’re making in the community, such missional devotion is not enough.
+As deeply as you care about the impact you’re making in the community, such devotion is not enough.
 Your funding sources, governing bodies, and regulatory agencies are more concerned about how profitable you are, and expect you to show evidence of such fiscal responsibility.

 The good news is that when your organization is financially efficient, you have greater freedom to achieve your mission, therefore making a larger impact on the community, and achieving financial sustainable.
 It’s a positive cycle, and one that you want to get on!

 First, what is ROI, anyway?
 In its original definition, return on investment is the benefit to an investor resulting from an investment of some resource.
 A high ROI means investment gains compare favorably to investment cost.
 In these terms, ROI is one way of considering profits in relation to capital invested.